rbozek/Quiz-BeAGreatHuman/README.md

 - [Justin Abene](https://github.com/jmca) - 2 pieces of music for game succeed or fail
 - [Google Fonts](https://fonts.google.com/specimen/Marmelad) - Marmelad font

-## Planning Materials
+## :brain:	Planning Materials
 - [Google Document](https://docs.google.com/document/d/113u75inesnjXXG_PjuJ-9mHIlA8qXYocUYC1vlsqJ4E/edit?usp=drive_link)

-## Basic Improvements (a.k.a. not quite Ice Box)
+## :wrench:	Basic Improvements (a.k.a. not quite Ice Box)

-- change timer to display mins:seconds instead of only seconds
+- Change timer to display mins:seconds, rather than seconds only
-- add more questions & more categories
+- Add more questions & more categories
--
+- Improve Flexbox layout

-## Ice Box Features
+## :ice_cube::boxing_glove: Ice Box Features

+- Answer handling -> after player selects incorrect answer, pause on question, indicate which answer is correct (possibly with additional trivia/info), then click to move to next question
-- Score handling complexity -> instead of only correct/incorrect, have a "maximum amount of points" for guessing correctly the first time, and subtract points for each incorrect guess
+- Score handling complexity -> instead of simply correct/incorrect, allow each question a "points maximum" for choosing correctly on first attempt, and subtract points for each incorrect guess
-- Category handling -> after finishing 1st category & seeing score, user can proceed to the other categories & keep updating their total score, rather than only re-starting
+- Category handling -> after finishing 1st category, player can maintain score and proceed on to other categories
-- Secret page -> if user achieves perfect score, show a unique "super winner" page
+- Secret top-dawg page -> if player achieves perfect score, show a unique "super winner" page